LcpMarvel/face_recognition_backend/README.md

 Return | Type | Description
 ------ | ---- | -----------
 face_encoding | string | encoding for the face
+unique_args | Object | customized attributes for this face, such as user id, user name, etc.

 #### Failure
 Return | Type | Description